promises-aplus/promises-spec/implementations.md

 # Conformant Implementations

 There are many conformant implementations of Promises/A+.
 Here are the ones we know about.
 Note that an implementation's conformance is determined by it passing the [test suite](https://github.com/promises-aplus/promises-tests).
+If you pass the tests, feel free to send a pull request to get yourself on this list!

 Conformant implementations are encouraged to include [the Promises/A+ logo](https://rawgithub.com/promises-aplus/promises-spec/master/logo.svg) in their README files with a link to the specification, using code like the following: